Morning mist rising through the Great Smoky Mountains — view from Heaven's Door at the Ferncrest Bryson City site

-The 23-acre site was formerly operated as Canopy Cove Campground under the previous owner and is now being repositioned as Ferncrest Bryson City.
-The Reserve at Round Hill remains the working name during construction as the property advances toward an August 2026 launch.
+This 23-acre site — formerly Canopy Cove Campground — is being repositioned as Ferncrest Bryson City, targeting an August 2026 launch.

 Project Snapshot

-A phased hospitality redevelopment with sponsor capital already committed and execution in progress.
+Luxury hospitality redevelopment with sponsor capital deployed and execution in progress.

-OpenSky Hospitality LLC is repositioning a 23-acre Bryson City parcel near the Tuckasegee River and the Great Smoky Mountains corridor into Ferncrest Bryson City, an outdoor hospitality project structured around disciplined phased delivery.
+OpenSky Hospitality LLC is repositioning a 23-acre property near the Tuckasegee River and the Great Smoky Mountains into a phased outdoor hospitality destination.

 25